jeremygradisher/maps-sandbox/README.md

 -it's using sqlite3 in development and PostgreSQL in production (gemfile)

--it uses AWS for file storage - just needs an S3 bucket and credentials<br>
+-it uses AWS for file storage - just needs an S3 bucket and credentials (Helper notes below)<br>
 $ heroku config:set S3_ACCESS_KEY=xxxxxxxxxxxxxxxxxx<br>
 $ heroku config:set S3_SECRET_KEY=xxxxxxxxxxxxxxxxxx<br>
 $ heroku config:set S3_BUCKET=xxxxxxxxxxxxxxxxxx

--it uses imagemagick for getting the width/height on upload
+-it uses imagemagick for getting the width/height of the maps on upload (Helper notes below)

 ---